Lead Scoring and Grading in Pardot

 Lead scoring criteria

 Out of the box, Pardot gives numerous options for adding to or subtracting from a prospect’s score, such as page views, landing page successes, and email clicks.
-Each of these has a default point value which can be modified to fit your particular needs.
+Each of these has a default point value, which can be modified to fit your particular needs.

-How scoring and grading intersect
+How lead scoring and grading intersect

-At EBQ, we generally find scoring more useful than grading for our particular needs.
+We generally find lead scoring more useful than grading for our particular needs at EBQ.
 However, there are drawbacks to relying only on one or the other.